Schwarzschild-type black holes in Starobinsky-Bel-Robinson gravity

 \centerline{\bf Abstract} .3cm

-We study physical properties of a Schwarzschild black hole in the framework of the recently proposed Starobinsky-Bel-Robinson (SBR) modified theory of gravity, working perturbatively in the coupling constant.
-In particular, we compute the temperature, entropy, pressure and lifetime of a Schwarzschild black hole.
+We study physical properties of a Schwarzschild-type black hole in the framework of the recently proposed Starobinsky-Bel-Robinson (SBR) modified theory of gravity, working perturbatively in the new coupling constant.
+In particular, we compute the temperature, entropy, pressure and lifetime of a Schwarzschild-type black hole.

 .3cm